-E14.
-Mary ate the rice with a spoon.
+MARY-subj SPOON-WITH RICE ATE 'Mary ate the rice with a spoon.'

-The rule writer uses the above matrix to decide upon the priorities of the rules.
-The relation for which the child is placed leftmost in the sentence has the highest priority and is resolved first, while the relation for which the child is placed rightmost, i.e., nearest to the verb, has the lowest priority.
+The rule writer uses the matrix in Table I to decide upon the priorities of the rules.
+The relation for which the child is placed leftmost in the sentence has the highest priority and is resolved first, while the relation for which the child is placed rightmost, i.e. nearest to the verb, has the lowest priority.

-Morphology generation not only transforms the target language words for each UW, but also introduces case markers, conjunctions and other morphemes according to the relation labels- a procedure reified as relation label morphology.
-Table 2 gives an idea of this process.
+Morphology generation not only transforms the target-language words for each UW, but also introduces case markers, conjunctions and other morphemes according to the RLs, a procedure reified as relation label morphology.
+Table II gives an idea of this process.
 UNL attributes reflecting the aspect, tense, number, etc. also play a major role in the morphology processing.